 The height of the Tidal Bore and the height of the tides themselves are linked to the phases of the moon.
 The bore and the tides are at their highest when the moon is closest to the earth.
 And at their lowest when it is further away.

-You can see the changing tides at several places along the Bay of Fundy.
+You can see the changing tides all along the Bay of Fundy.
 But remember that to see low and high tides at the same place will mean that you'll need to stick around for about 6 hours.

-Check my Bay of Fundy map to see the location of these spots.
+Check my Bay of Fundy map below to see the location of the spots I mention here.

 Watching the changing tides from atop cliffs that overlook the bay is awesome.
 Check out Cape d'or, Partridge Island, Cape Split and Blomidon Park.
 Hiking in Cape Chignecto Provincial Park or along the Bay of Fundy coastline between Advocate Harbour and Economy will also give you super views.

-Some folks opt for the more adventurous way to see the tidal bore.
+Some folks opt for the more adventurous way to see the Tidal Bore.
 That is, on a zodiac.
-There are several tour groups in the Hansport and Maitland areas that offer tours.
+Fundy Tidal Bore Adventures in South Maitland offers these tours.

-These tours looks awesome but be warned that you will get wet and dirty and these boats go fast.
-But it will be thrill and everyone loves it. check tour groups on viator/trip advisor
+This looks awesome but be warned that you will get wet and dirty and these boats go fast.
+But it will be a thrill and everyone loves it.